See what’s it’s like to experience five-star luxury at the Sofitel Legend Metropole Hanoi, the grandest hotel in Vietnam’s capital city.

 Since beds in Asia tend to be firm (i.e. hard as a rock), we especially enjoyed the plush king-sized bed that came with a menu with eight different pillows including a Skin of Green Bean pillow option.
 We also appreciated choice amenities including the rom’s big flatscreen television and espresso machine.

-The bathroom was decidely chic with its French-style bathtub, separate shower and Hermes bath products.
-Similar to the bed, the tub came with a bath menu with two complimentary experiences including a relaxing drawn bubble bath.
+The bathroom was decidedly chic with its French-style bathtub, separate shower and Hermes bath products.
+Similar to the bed, the tub came with a bath menu with two complementary experiences including a relaxing drawn bubble bath.

 We loved lounging in the swanky room and indulging in nightly macarons (much better than the standard chocolates!) before we drifted to sleep.
 But to us, the room’s best feature was access to the Club Lounge.